VinySiq/VinySiq/README.md

 Hi, Vinicius here!

-I'm an engineering graduate student passionate about data science and cloud computing.
+I'm an engineering undergraduate student passionate about data science and cloud computing.